EnduRL: Enhancing Safety, Stability, and Efficiency of Mixed Traffic Under Real-World Perturbations Via Reinforcement Learning: Experiments

-We utilize the FLOW framework~\cite{wu2021flow} paired with SUMO~\cite{lopez2018microscopic} for micro-simulation, with crash prevention features turned on.
-In the ring, vehicles are grouped into platoons if an RV requires multiple vehicles for stabilization, such as BCM or LACC.
-On the other hand, vehicles are dispersed in the bottleneck.
-Both these configurations, whether platooned or dispersed, have proven to stabilize traffic~\cite{chou2022lord}.
-In the ring, RVs are introduced at the minimal penetration rate necessary to stabilize stop-and-go traffic, as shown in Table~\ref{table:controllers}.
-In the bottleneck, we follow Vinitsky et al.~\cite{vinitsky2018benchmarks} and deploy RVs at a $10\%$ penetration rate.
-When multiple RVs are present, we report worst-case values for TTC, DRAC, and CAV.
-For IDM, CAV is determined for a single, randomly selected vehicle.
-Real-world accelerations are applied and the measurements are taken in the duration of six minutes after RVs are given sufficient time (as shown in Table~\ref{table:controllers}) to stabilize traffic.
-Given that we impose more extreme driving behaviors on HVs, we measure safety for RVs, and since only RVs are responsible for stabilizing the system, we measure stability for RVs.
-In contrast, all the vehicles in the environment accounted when measuring efficiency.
+To set up the experiments, we use FLOW~\cite{wu2021flow} and SUMO~\cite{lopez2018microscopic}.
+Various vehicle configurations are adopted: RVs are platooned in Ring when penetration rate is $>5\%$ and dispersed in Bottleneck at all penetration rates.
+Both configurations have shown to stabilize traffic~\cite{chou2022lord}.
+We select penetration rates $5\%$, $20\%$, $40\%$, and $60\%$ to align with the minimum rates required for stabilizing traffic by different controllers as shown in Table~\ref{table:controllers}.
+To pursue rigorous evaluations of safety (TTC and DRAC) and CAV, when multiple RVs are present, we report the worst-case values of \model{}.
+For the IDM baseline, worst-case values of TTC and DRAC are again reported, whereas CAV is measured for a single randomly selected vehicle.
+For each experiment, an RV is first given sufficient time to stabilize traffic (as reported in Table~\ref{table:controllers}), followed by applications of acceleration perturbations for six minutes.
+Under these acceleration perturbations, we measure the safety of RVs.
+Since only RVs are responsible for stabilizing the system, we also measure the stability of RVs.
+All vehicles in the network are accounted when measuring traffic efficiency.